Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Public Works & Parks Office is open 7:30-4:30 and is closed from noon-1:00pm.
 Public Works and Parks are also closed on Statutory Holidays.

 If a bylaw ticket is not paid in full a Provincial Violation ticket is created for processing and forwarded to the individual/company with a letter outlining the offence.
 This ticket must be paid in full at your local provincial court during office hours.
 This ticket will have the required court appearance date printed on it.
 Failure to attend court may result in a conviction in absence.
 Please be aware that additional penalties and motor vehicle services denial may be put into effect until all fines and penalties are paid.
 In some cases, a provincial warrant can be issued.
 How do I make an inquiry about a bylaw ticket or provincial ticket?
 If you have questions about a ticket you have received, please contact: Manager of Administration 201 - 1st Avenue West Brooks, AB T1R 1B7 403-362-3333 Hours of Operation are 8:15 a.m. to 4:30 p.m.
 Monday through Friday.

-All of the 2020 combined Property Assessment and Tax Notices were mailed out on Friday, May 29, so if you have not received your notice make sure you give City Hall a call and they can provide you with a reprint.
+The 2021 combined Property Assessment and Tax Notices will be mailed out prior to May 30th, 2021.
+If you do not receive your notice, make sure you give City Hall a call and they can provide you with a re-print.

 Municipal taxes go toward many services including but not limited to: 1.Protective services such as Policing, Fire Services and Bylaw enforcement; 2.Road maintenance including snow clearing and street sweeping; 3.Park maintenance; 4.Recreation programs and facility maintenance (also subsidized by user fees); and, 5.Community programs and facilities such as the Library, Museum, FCSS and the Handibus